Amyh97/what-can-i-drink-challenge/README.md

+# This project was a challenge from Code Institute done for learning purposes
 # What Can I Drink challenge.

 This is one of the two challenges set at the end of the "Test Driven Development u=Using Jasmine" challenge